 The executioner continued with a tempo slower than ripples through thick quickrust.
 "Let me be more direct, since I must limit the remaining pleasantries in your life.
 This rock is not of this world.
 It's from a place referred to as Obsinius.
 A hell of sorts offered for troublesome souls.
 A paltry haven for those deemed unworthy but not worthless."
 The man's demeanor flushed with anger that simmered to wishfulness.
 "This trick."
 His slumped posture leaned on the sharp angle of his right elbow, his forearm vertical.
 Shadows, cast by twirling fingers, jumped between the rubble's secrets, matching the cadence of the glowing shard's wobbling dance.
 "It requires thrum from that place.
 For you see, things can be connected by more than touch.
 A bond that lets you hold what cannot be felt."

 With each rasping word, Kayah's confidence grew.
 Not from anything said, for the situation lacked a certain desired foundation of trust and half of his riddled words originated from madness.
 No, the vulnerability came from his action.
 The weakness of the executioner's humanity gave her an idea; not from sympathy, but from limitation.
 Everyone succumbs to the finite.
 An object too heavy, a concept too complex, and in this case, a reaction too slow.
-The more the cindered man crawled through his words, the more defeatable he appeared.
+The more the Cindered Man crawled through his words, the more defeatable he appeared.

 A fumbled grip cheated his sleight of hand as the shard cracked against the unyielding tabletop and burned tiny specs of broken rock.
 Small trails of smoke joined under the gathering cloud above.
 A devilish chuckle sent a shiver through Kayah's spine.
 "My fingers are not quite what they used to be, it seems."